stubbsda/diaplexis/README.md

 of an XML parameter file, the first for restarting the program from a binary diskfile and the second for general use with the Polyphyllon version of this library.
 Using the included <code>examples/Makefile</code>, a binary can be compiled for either version of the Diaplexis library by means of the command
 <code>make TYPE=MONOPHYLLON</code> or <code>make TYPE=POLYPHYLLON</code> (the default).
-Running
+When the program
-<code>./euplecton parameters.xml</code> represents a simple test to verify the installation, which
-writes all its output in the <code>data</code> directory.
-The environment variable <code>OMP_NUM_THREADS</code>
-can be set to a value greater than one to test the parallel performance of the library.
-The <code>examples</code>
-directory also contains two Python 3 files, one named <code>musical_hyphansis.py</code> which uses the [music21](http://web.mit.edu/music21/) module to convert a score file in the [MusicXML](https://en.wikipedia.org/wiki/MusicXML) format into a plain text file whose structure is adapted for use by the Diaplexis library and can be used in the parameter <code>HyphansisScore</code>.
-The second Python script, <code>editor.py</code>, provides a portable graphical interface based on [Tkinter](https://en.wikipedia.org/wiki/Tkinter) for editing the XML parameter files used by the Diaplexis library, which has the advantage of making clear which parameters are relevant given choices for values like the <code>InitialState</code> and <code>SolverType</code>.
+is run, the user must specify whether the geometry and energy should be discrete or continuous by means of the switch <code>--type=discrete</code> or <code>--type=continuous</code>.
+The execution of this example program represents a simple test to verify the installation, which writes all its output in the <code>data</code> directory.
+The environment variable <code>OMP_NUM_THREADS</code> can be set to a value greater than one to test the parallel performance of the library.
+The <code>examples</code> directory also contains two Python 3 files, one named <code>musical_hyphansis.py</code> which uses the [music21](http://web.mit.edu/music21/) module to convert a score file in the [MusicXML](https://en.wikipedia.org/wiki/MusicXML) format into a plain text file whose structure is adapted for use by the Diaplexis library and can be used in the parameter <code>HyphansisScore</code>.
+The second Python script, <code>editor.py</code>, provides a portable graphical interface based on [Tkinter](https://en.wikipedia.org/wiki/Tkinter) for editing the XML parameter files used by the Diaplexis library, which has the advantage of making clear which parameters are mutually compatible, depending on the choice of values for the <code>InitialState</code> and <code>SolverType</code>.

 The <code>VERBOSE</code> compilation flag causes the Diaplexis library to write a great deal of diagnostic logging information to the standard output during execution and is normally only useful for developers.